EmmettDemirhan/MSBA_e-Portfolio/ACST6003_Principles_of_Finance/README.md

 #### 2. Case Study: Sunrise Bakery Corporation

+This case study actually does not belong to this unit as it was a task from the Finance for Non-Finance Professionals course by Rice University on Coursera, and all the work has been done in Excel.
 For this case study, I adopted the role of a financial analyst to scrutinize a real-world scenario involving a potential investment in a new oven to increase the company's production capacity.

 **Skills Gained:**